genebean/hugo-volunteertechnologist.com/content/english/blog/engineered-reform-with-rj-hill.md

 aliases:
 - /episode/2
 author: Gene Liverman
+categories:
+- Podcast Episode
 date: Fri, 30 Dec 2022 08:00:00 -0500
+description: RJ Hill joins me to talk about the volunteer work he does with Engineered Reform to help people in, or recently released from, prison, neurodiverse individuals, and those working through recovery get jobs in the various technology fields so that they can become productive members of society.
 guid: Buzzsprout-11946396
 image: images/episode-header.png
 title: Engineered Reform with RJ Hill